 Laparoscopy hand instruments available in a variety of styles, such as Maryland Dissection and Forceps, Maryland Long Grip and Dissection Forceps, Kelly Grip and Dissection Forceps, Right Angle Dissection Forceps, Windowed Forceps and Universal / Maxi Forceps, Highly Atraumatic Forceps, Allis Forceps, Dental Forceps , endocrine grip tweezers, intestinal grip tweezers, Croce-Olmi grip tweezers, grip tweezers, claw tweezers, spoon tweezers, Metzenbaum curved scissors, hook scissors and micro scissors.

 Genuine Medica manual instruments are designed to cut and grasp tissue during laparoscopic procedures.
 The modular system offers a variety of different jaws.
 Assemble your system according to your wishes and choose from various pliers, tweezers and scissors.

 Our laparoscopic hand instruments are available in working lengths of 330 mm, 260 mm and 450 mm.
 To ensure optimal handling, the corresponding instrument handles are also available with or without blocking function.

 Everything can go awry because of the complex modern technology.
-The equipment and instruments have a much greater impact and significance in laparoscopic surgery.
+The equipment and instruments have a much greater impact and significance in laparoscopic and cystoscopic surgery.
 It has been proven that the visualization and tactile exploration of the surgical field is definitely only indirectly via optical systems and instruments.
 The surgeon must be adequately familiar with the equipment in order to use it, solve problems and solve the associated problems.

 Picture System Of Laparoscopy Hand Instruments:-